noahmuler/alx-low_level_programming/README.md

-This is a readme file for the 0x00-hello_world directory.
+This is a readme file for the ALX Low Level Programming Repo.